kdbcinco/coronavirus-ph-api/README.md

 ## Deploy on ZEIT Now

 The easiest way to deploy your Next.js app is to use the [ZEIT Now Platform](https://zeit.co/) from the creators of Next.js.

+## Other apps

+I also made a [coronavirus tracking website](https://the2019ncov.com) and open-sourced it!